Kadas36/Quotes-Application/README.md

-# Kquote.
+# Quote-Application

-####Delani Studio is a place where we work with you to produce creative projects which are user friendly.
+#### Delani Studio is a place where we work with you to produce creative projects which are user friendly.
 We have a team of developers that work to deliver the best work.
 This is a website with our portfolio of our projects so far. © 2020.

-####By **Thomas Oduor**
+#### By **Thomas Oduor**

 ## Setup/Installation Requirements
 * Open the live link